zch0423/NeuralNetworks/README.md

 - Contributors of scikit-sklearn, who provide enlightment in structure design
 - Kingma, Diederik and Jimmy Ba, who introduced the method of adaptive  moment estimation
 - Xavier Glorot and Yoshua Bengio, who introduced the Glorot initialization method
-- Whoever helped me when developing the model.
+- Whoever helped when developing the model